 The detrimental impacts of the feral horse are as follows.

-The hard hooves of feral horses increases soil compaction, soil erosion and soil loss.
-This in turn reduces water infiltration and soil productivity.
+The hard hooves of feral horses increase soil compaction, soil erosion and soil loss.
+This, in turn, reduces water infiltration and soil productivity.

 In Australia, 156 species of non-native plants can germinate in horse dung, including 16 noxious weeds.
 Furthermore trampling and killing native vegetation facilitates weed invasion.

 By altering and impacting on the local fauna, feral horses indirectly impact the viability of native Australia animals which rely on specific plant species for survival.